UPF-DTIC Weekly Research Seminars

-As part of the requirement for passing the seminar course, you need to attend and submit feedback for at least half of the seminars.
+As part of the requirement for passing the seminar course, you need to attend at least 15 seminars.
 A sign-up sheet will be passed in class in the first 10 minutes of each talk.
-The feedback form, which can be found on the aula global of the seminars course, should be filled out within a week of the corresponding seminar.

-In addition to the attendance and feedback requirement, you will need to write a 4-page report on a seminar of your choice.
-Please let the seminar coordinator know of your decision in the week following the seminar (you can change your decision later if a talk on a more interesting topic for you comes up later in the year).
+In addition to the attendance requirement, you will need to write a 4-page report on a seminar of your choice.
+Please try to let the seminar coordinator know of your decision in the week following the seminar.
+You can change your decision later if a talk on a more interesting topic for you comes up later in the year.
 It is highly recommended that you contact the speaker for getting the material you might need as early as possible.
 The reports can be written in groups of two or individually.

 If you are a master's student, your final grade will be the grade you receive for the report, provided that you meet your attendance requirement.
-If you do not meet the attendance requirement, there will be a penalty on your grade proportional to the number of missing attendances or feedbacks.
+If you do not meet the attendance requirement, there will be a penalty on your grade proportional to the number of missing attendances.